Click to go to the Classic Train Songs<sup><small>TM</small></sup> home page.

 Classic Train Songs

-This page contains a sort of library of songs that I think every railfan should know and that almost every railfan already enjoys.
-I started out just publishing links to Amazon clips to some of my favorite versions of several songs, with the idea of coming back later and adding more songs.
-But the ancient folk-singer and amateur historian in me insisted I tell the story of each song as well, and provide the sheet music if it's available (and not under copyright).
-So instead of adding more songs, I started telling the story of the songs I've already listed, dedicating a page to each song.
+This page tells the story of several railroad-themed songs that every railfan should know and that almost every Folksinger already does.
 A few songs don't have their own pages yet, and there are many more songs to add.
 But I think providing the history of the song (and in many cases, the history behind the song) will make this feature more useful to people in the long run.

 If you have a favorite train song, or a favorite performer that you'd like to see added next, please contact me and I'll try to track them down.
 Also, if you don't see the link for a particular song, hit refresh - it seems like Amazon can never populate all of the links at the same time.